Babatunde-Kazeem/data-analytics-journey/README.md

 - Performance metrics
 - Employee turnover rate

-Data sources may include platforms like Kaggle and other open data sources.
+Data will be sourced from open platforms such as Kaggle and other publicly available datasets.

 ## Approach
-The approach involves:
+The project follows these steps:
-- Defining the business problem
+- Define the business problem
-- Identifying relevant data
+- Identify and collect relevant data
+- Clean and prepare the data
-- Using descriptive analysis to understand trends and relationships
+- Perform descriptive analysis
+- Generate insights and recommendations

-## Technologies
+## Tools and Technologies
-- Microsoft Excel (planned)
+- Microsoft Excel (for data cleaning and analysis)
-- SQL (planned)
+- SQL (for querying datasets)
-- Power BI (planned)
+- Power BI (for data visualization)

-## Status
+## Project Status
-Project is currently in progress.
+This project is currently in progress.
+Data collection and analysis will be completed in subsequent stages.

+## Future Improvements
+- Incorporate real datasets
+- Build dashboards using Power BI
+- Perform deeper analysis (trend and correlation analysis)

 ## Credits
-This project is part of my learning journey in Data Analytics.
+This project is part of my Data Analytics learning journey.